-Learn QA methodologies and build a strong SQA team
+Learn QA methodologies.
+Build a strong SQA team.
+Save on costs.

-Software errors cost companies millions of dollars; the later bugs are discovered, the more costly the corrective action.
+Software errors cost companies millions of dollars.
+The longer it takes to discover bugs, the more costly the corrective action.
 When you study quality assurance in the UCSC Silicon Valley Extension Software Engineering and Quality certificate program, you learn to methodically and thoroughly test and manage software projects.
-You learn to discover and minimize problems early in the life cycle to influence product development and save costs.
+You learn to minimize defects early in the life cycle and influence product development to improve the customer experience.

-We emphasize a rigorous approach to quality assurance that complements established practices in software engineering and user experience design with the latest developments in software testing.
+Our rigorous approach to quality assurance complements the latest and established practices in software engineering and user experience design with proven techniques in software testing.

 Three QA tracks